louking/runningroutes/runningroutes/docs/source/admin-guide.rst

 Edit Route
 -----------------------------------------
-To edit a route, select the route you want to edit, then click Edit.
-When you are done with your edits click Update.
+To edit a route, select the route you want to edit, then click **Edit**.
+When you are done with your edits click **Update**.
-If changing File click Update after Processing disappears from File button.
+If changing File click **Update** after Processing disappears from File button.

 The Edit form has all the same fields as the Create form, and one additional field.